python-summit/swisspycon/association/bylaws_no_annual_meeting.md

-It shall hold a session whenever necessary, at the request of the Committee or at least of one-fifth of its members, but at least once every two years.
+It shall hold a session whenever necessary, at the request of the Committee or at least of one-fifth of its members, but at least once a year.

 The General Assembly shall be considered valid if at least 5 members are present.